RANS Nusantara F.C.: Supporters

-Supporters of RANS Nusantara FC are called Ultras RANS (UltRANS).
+Supporters of RANS Nusantara FC are call BOYS OF RANS.

 Mascot

-RANS FC mascot is magenta colored phoenix, wearing a white RANS FC jersey.
+RANS Nusantara mascot is magenta colored phoenix, wearing a white RANS Nusantara jersey.
 The color of the phoenix bird is magenta, because the color magenta means emotional balance, harmony, spirituality, intuitiveness, transformation or change, uplifting, affection, joy, satisfaction, happiness, appreciation, responsibility, and inspiration.
-RANS FC mascot wears a white Jersey, because white means sportsmanship, fair, clean, holy, calm, and bright.
+RANS Nusantara mascot wears a white Jersey, because white means sportsmanship, fair, clean, holy, calm, and bright.

-Detailed design of RANS FC Mascot is Phoenix head, phoenix body, base of phoenix wings, and base of phoenix tail are magenta.
-But the tip of the crest of the Phoenix's head and The tip of the phoenix's tail and the tip of the Phoenix's wings are a gradation of blue.
+Detailed design of RANS Nusantara mascot is phoenix head, phoenix body, base of phoenix wings, and base of phoenix tail are magenta.
+But the tip of the crest of the phoenix's head and The tip of the phoenix's tail and the tip of the Phoenix's wings are a gradation of blue.
 Phoenix legs are orange color.